rwxrob/bonzai/README.md

   Every Bonzai binary is its own local web server which Go's rich standard library to draw on.

+* **[]Section instead of map[string]string for Other**

+  This allows composition notation and ensures the author has control of how the Other sections appear.

 ## Style Guidelines

 * Everything through `go fmt` or equiv, no exceptions